 Another photographer, Frank J. Haynes, known as F. Jay Haynes, opened the first of several photography shops in Yellowstone at Mammoth Hot Springs in 1884.
 To shoot the first winter photos of Yellowstone, Haynes, along with arctic explorer Frederick Schwatka as well as sled dogs to pull their gear, set out in January 1887 on a 200-mile ski and snowshoe trip.
 Haynes returned with more than 40 images.

 Considered the official photographer of Yellowstone National Park, Haynes successfully produced and sold his Yellowstone photographs.
 Beginning in 1899, he also created postcards with hand-tinted images of Yellowstone on one side and space for visitors to write a message on the other.
 Haynes’ son, Jack Ellis Haynes, who took over the family business in 1916, continued the postcard production until his death in 1962.
 Experts estimate that from 1900 to 1962 Frank and Jack Haynes published more than 55 million Yellowstone National Park postcards.
 Mailed within the U.S. and internationally, the postcards showcased Yellowstone to the world.
 Frank Haynes’ legacy lives on in Mount Haynes, a peak in the Madison Canyon area of the park, which was named for him.

 Long-time family travel guru Candyce H. Stapen writes for many publications and outlets.
-She has written 30 travel guidebooks, including two for National Geographic.
+She has written 30 travel guidebooks, including two for National Geographic, and her blogs and articles appear in many outlets.
 For more information, see gfvac.com and follow her @familyitrips.